-Allow the engine to perform a DEF purge of the DEF system before you turn the battery disconnect switch to OFF.
-Disconnecting the battery power too soon may prevent purging of the DEF lines after the engine is shutdown.
-Refer to this Operation and Maintenance Manual, "Battery Disconnect Switch" for more information.
+Allow at least 2 minutes after shutting down the engine before you turn the battery disconnect switch to OFF.
+Disconnecting the battery power too soon will prevent purging of the DEF lines after the engine is shutdown.

+Note: For information on DEF, refer to this Operation and Maintenance Manual.
+"Fluid Recommendations".